 What is the purpose of Title I?
 Title I is meant to give qualifying schools extra help/additional resources so that their students will learn and achieve more.

 Are there special requirements for the school?
 Only research-based teaching methods are used in title 1 schools.
 Title I schools and their school districts are held accountable for the use of Title I money.
 Audits are conducted regularly and regular reports are made.
 All teachers at a Title I School must be Highly Qualified (HQ).
 This means they have a degree in teaching, and a teaching license, and they must also pass a rigorous test.
 Paraprofessionals or aides employed at a Title I school are also required to be Highly Qualified.
 To be HQ they must have at least two years of college or a rigorous test in the area in which they intend to work.

 Our district is required to inform you of certain information that you, according to the No Child Left Behind Act Of 2001 (Public Law 107-110), have the right to know, upon your request, our district is required to provide to you in a timely manner, The following information:

 Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction.

-Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived.
+Whether the teacher is teaching under emergency or another provisional status through which state qualification or licensing criteria have been waived.

 Whether your child is provided services by paraprofessionals and, if so, their qualifications.

-In addition to the information that parents may request, districts must provide to each individual parent.
+In addition to the information that parents may request, districts must provide it to each individual parent.

 Information on the achievement level of the parent’s child in each of the state academic assessments as required under this part; and